You can find at least one Nolan Ryan baseball card in most sports card collections.

 The 68 Topps is one of the most iconic sports cards in the hobby.
 Often one of the cards is shown on promo flyers promoting card shows or other card businesses.

 The PSA 10 example of this card sold for $600,000 at Goldin Auctions.
-Even a 9 now is a six-figure card.
+Even a 9 is currently a six-figure card.

 Lower graded examples are still affordable for most collectors.
 You can find sub-PSA 3s for under $1000.